 There are a few factors you’ll need to consider.

 - Where is your business located?
 Your country’s laws will outline the different business structures you can form., and whether or not you need a business license to get started.
+If you're choosing the right business structure like an LLC, then it can be formed in any country or state, as per the laws of your Business location.
+Consider a scenario where your company is located in Texas, it may make sense to form an LLC in Texas.
+The benefits of LLC also might differ state to state.

 - What kind of business are you running?
 Some structures are more suited to businesses of a specific scale or within a particular industry.
 There might come a time when you need to restructure your business to work with new partners.
 It’s not uncommon for large businesses to ask that their suppliers or partners be incorporated.